Azure-Samples/multimodal-rag-code-execution/README.md

 ## Deploying on Azure

 We are currently building an ARM template for a one-click deployment.
 In the meantime, please use the below script to deploy on the Azure cloud.
 Please make sure to fill in your `.env` file properly **before** running the deployment script.
 The below script has to run in a `Git Bash` shell, and will not run in Powershell bash.
-Visit the deployment [Section](https://github.com/Azure-Samples/multimodal-rag-code-execution/blob/main/deployment/README.md) here to get detailed instructions and advance deployment options.
+Visit the deployment section [here](https://github.com/Azure-Samples/multimodal-rag-code-execution/blob/main/deployment/README.md) here to get detailed instructions and advance deployment options.

 ```bash
 # cd into the deployment folder